SchweizerischeBundesbahnen/scion-microfrontend-platform/CONTRIBUTING.md

 - `platform`: If the change affects the `@scion/microfrontend-platform` NPM package.
 - `devtools`: If the change affects the `SCION DevTools` application.
+- `testapp`: If the change only affects the internal test application.
 </details>